 3. Tournament area

 The Pool Rounds and the T16 and T8 elimination rounds will be held in Room 3.
-Fighters may leave their equipment in this room during Saturday, but make sure there is room for the workshop that takes place there on Sunday morning.
-The semi-finals and the final are held in the three indoor halls, assembled for the occasion with platforms.
+Fighters may leave their equipment in this room during Saturday, but make sure there is room for the workshop that takes place there on Sunday early afternoon.
+The semi-finals and the finals are held in the three indoor halls, assembled for the occasion with platforms.

 3.1 Fight zone